Construction Accident Attorneys

 - Forklifts (powered industrial trucks) accidentally driven or falling off loading docks, or hitting people

 - Insufficient or inadequate precautions around power lines

 Can I Sue My Employer If I’ve Been Injured in a Construction Accident?

-If you are injured or ill due to a construction accident in Glastonbury, Simsbury, or Hartford, CT and it is solely because of your employer’s negligence, you can file Workers’ Compensation Commission claim against your employer.
+If you are injured or ill due to a construction accident and it is solely because of your employer’s negligence, you or your construction accident lawyer in Glastonbury or Simsbury can file Workers’ Compensation Commission claim against your employer.
 You will need evidence showing that the injury happened onsite during company time to receive benefits — which may not totally cover lost wages in the present or future.

 If, however, a negligent third party was involved in the construction accident, you can also start a lawsuit against them for negligence — under personal injury or product liability.
 If you die as the result of the construction accident or the injuries incurred, your family can bring a wrongful death action on your behalf.